 top of page

-Fear sells.
+Fear surrounds us.
 If you look at YouTube you can see it right away.
 Bold headlines loudly shouting about disaster, economic collapse, impending war, etc. Fear likes to torment us personally as well: fear of death, fear of disease like cancer, fear of losing our home, our jobs, even our faith.
 One of the greatest fears of many people is what others will think about them.
 Most people want to 'fit in' and be like everyone else.
 When they don't, they fear ridicule.

 The prophet Jeremiah in the Old Testament, often called the weeping prophet, talks about fear in Chapter 20.
-Here he discusses the fact that he has accusers on all sides just waiting and watching so they can denounce him.
+Jeremiah has accusers on all sides just waiting and watching so they can denounce him.
 But how does he feel about this?
-He says in verse 11 (a),
+He says that Lord is with him and his persecutors won't prevail over him (Jeremiah 20:11).
+Jeremiah knows that no matter what terrors may surround him, his Lord is there and He is mighty and awesome to save.

 Who else but to God do we cry when we are surrounded by trouble and fear?
 God is our loving father.
 His salvation is true because He is faithful to His word.
 In John 15: 26(b) Jesus tells us, "the Spirit of truth, who proceeds from the Father, he will bear witness to me."
 The Holy Spirit, the Spirit of truth, is our Comforter in times of persecution.

 "But I am poor and sorrowful; Let Your salvation, O God, set me up on high.
 I will praise the name of God with a song, And will magnify Him with thanksgiving."
+Psalm 69:29-30

 David knows that God inhabits the praises of His people (Psalm 22:3).
 In the depths of David's pain and fear he still praises God.
 He turns from his tears and begins to praise his God who David knows loves him.
+We should also give all praise to God our King in the midst of pain.

 Our lack of fear and our ability to praise God in spite of circumstances shows who our hope and trust is really in.
 The world doesn't have this.
 They simply don't understand a Christian's ability to face disaster with a peace that passes understanding (Philippians 4: 7).